- What is the Skilled Worker visa?

-The absolute minimum possible salary to be eligible for the UK Skilled Worker Visa is £20,480.
+The absolute minimum possible salary for skilled workers is £20,480.

 The new UK Skilled Worker Visa is based on a points-based immigration system.
 Applicants must score at least 70 points on the points-based system to be eligible for the visa.
 Applicants can accrue points through their level of education and a shortage occupation role.

 The ‘mandatory’ points are as follows: